family

 In 2010, Ybarra was jailed for 10 years for serious bodily harm to a child.

-"I still feel like I'm a monster because of what I did," Ybarra insists.
+"I still feel like I'm a monster because of what I did," Ybarra insisted.

-Ybarra was due for release in 2019, though her whereabouts are unknown.
-Her three daughters now live with her ex-husband.
+Ybarra was due for release in 2019, though her whereabouts is unknown.
+Her three daughters now live with her ex-husband and reportedly have no contact with their mother.

 Feature Image: Getty.